panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

   );
 }
 ```
-The application regularly polls the server in background (every second), updating `views` property of `MovieViewsRealtime` component.
+The application regularly polls the server in the background (every second), updating `views` property of `MovieViewsRealtime` component.

 ```jsx{3,10,17}
 // Initial render